FredYeye/2nd2006/README.md

 next level: Sync cpu-ppu to get a finer write timing around dot 256.
 There's just some loose ideas here, it doesn't actually work.
 This is why the simpler test exists, since I'm not a genius.

 next level 2: Borrows nmi sync code from blargg.
-Starts sta $2006 on dots 250 and 252 in nintendulator.
-Todo: start write a bit earlier.
+Starts sta $2006 on dots 240 and 241 in nintendulator.